Concierge Women’s Health & BHRT

 We have a passion for filling the gaps where traditional healthcare falls short.
 In this case, the hormonal and lifestyle management of perimenopause and menopause.

 How these years are managed greatly influences a woman's short- and long-term health outcomes.
-We can help with many hormonal problems that women face, including other hormonal dysfunctions like thyroid disorders and PCOS.
+We can help with many hormonal problems that women face, including other hormonal dysfunctions like thyroid disorders and Polyendocrine Metabolic Ovarian Syndrome (PMOS; formerly called Polycystic Ovarian Syndrome or PCOS).

-For women seeking comprehensive healthspan-oriented medical care, hormone optimization is included in our expansive Concierge Medicine program.
+For women seeking comprehensive healthspan-oriented medical care, hormone optimization is included in our Concierge Medicine program.

 For women not currently interested in our Concierge Medicine program, our Women’s Health & BHRT program is available.
 This program is a collaborative effort with Melissa Abendroth, RN, and Dr. Matthew Abendroth working closely together to provide competent, modern menopausal and perimenopausal care.

-With this practice model, we can address your questions and concerns as soon as you have them.
+With this practice model, we can address your questions and concerns as soon as they arise.
 Especially as you start, you will have questions you didn’t think to ask during your appointment or couldn’t anticipate, or you may need clarification on a detail.
 Being able to text your provider any time to ask a question or request a call allows us to help you feel your best as soon as possible.
 We are truly partnered with you in this process.

 Please note that hormone replacement therapy is not right for everyone, and therapy is always individualized to your needs.
 An initial consultation does not guarantee a prescription.